Cystinosis: Symptoms and signs

 There are three distinct types of cystinosis each with slightly different symptoms: nephropathic cystinosis, intermediate cystinosis, and non-nephropathic or ocular cystinosis.
 Infants affected by nephropathic cystinosis initially exhibit poor growth and particular kidney problems (sometimes called renal Fanconi syndrome).
 The kidney problems lead to the loss of important minerals, salts, fluids, and other nutrients.
 The loss of nutrients not only impairs growth, but may result in soft, bowed bones (hypophosphatemic rickets), especially in the legs.
 The nutrient imbalances in the body lead to increased urination, thirst, dehydration, and abnormally acidic blood (acidosis).

 Slit-lamp photographs of three-year-old patient with nephropathic cystinosis before (left) and after (right) cysteamine eyedrop therapy.
 The drops dissolve the crystals in the cornea.

+Presentation in the first 6–12 months with poor growth, polyuria, polydipsia, dehydration, and rickets secondary to proximal renal tubular dysfunction (Fanconi syndrome) causing urinary wasting of glucose, amino acids, bicarbonate, phosphate, and electrolytes.
+Progressive glomerular damage leading to chronic kidney disease and eventually to End Stage Kidney Disease typically in the first decade, if untreated.

 By about age two, cystine crystals may also be present in the cornea.
 The buildup of these crystals in the eye causes an increased sensitivity to light (photophobia).
 Without treatment, children with cystinosis are likely to experience complete kidney failure by about age ten.
 With treatment this may be delayed into the patients' teens or 20s.
 Other signs and symptoms that may occur in patients include muscle deterioration, blindness, inability to swallow, impaired sweating, decreased hair and skin pigmentation, diabetes, and thyroid and nervous system problems.

 The signs and symptoms of intermediate cystinosis are the same as nephropathic cystinosis, but they occur at a later age.
 Intermediate cystinosis typically begins to affect individuals around age twelve to fifteen.
 Malfunctioning kidneys and corneal crystals are the main initial features of this disorder.
 If intermediate cystinosis is left untreated, complete kidney failure will occur, but usually not until the late teens to mid twenties.

 People with non-nephropathic or ocular cystinosis do not usually experience growth impairment or kidney malfunction.
 The only symptom is photophobia due to cystine crystals in the cornea.